 Moreover, if you are opposed to somewhat invasive procedures, a non-surgical treatment option to raise the brows, such as using injectables, might be preferable.
 However, they will not provide the same long-lasting results as surgical methods.

-Every patient is different and will have their own desired outcome, so the answer really depends upon what you wish to achieve.
+Every patient is different and will have their own desired outcome, so the answer of which to choose, blepharoplasty vs brow lift, really depends upon what you wish to achieve.
 For sagging eyelids specifically, blepharoplasty is the recommended procedure, but many patients opt for combination procedures in order to achieve a fresher, more youthful appearance overall.

 Brow lifts are recommended for patients who have low or sagging brows, helping to reduce the signs of ageing and to no longer look as worn out, angry or unhappy.